WHAT IS AN ARTIFICIAL HARMONIC?

 Although the most common interval we use to play an artificial harmonic is the fourth above the stopped finger, we can also use other intervals (and also sometimes natural harmonics).
 Artificial harmonics also sound on the major third and perfect fifth above the base (stopped) finger.
 For this reason, composers sometimes notate the harmonics at the sounding pitch and leave it up to the instrumentalist to find the best way to sound (play) them.
-Let’s look at these different fingering possibilities now in order of “popularity” (utility).
+Let’s look now at these different artificial harmonic fingering possibilities in order of “popularity” (utility).

 ARTIFICIAL HARMONICS ON THE FIFTH

 The artificial harmonic that is produced when we touch the finger lightly to the string a fifth above the thumb, sounds a note that is one octave above the “harmonic” finger (one octave plus a fifth above the thumb).
 This artificial harmonic is both easier, safer and more resonant then the one we normally use (on the fourth above the thumb).
 Try playing some and you will confirm this observation.
 Why is this ?
-This added safety, ease and extra resonance are due to the larger distance (a fifth instead of a fourth) between the “stopping” finger (thumb) and the “touching” finger (usually the 3rd finger).
+This added safety, ease and extra resonance are due to the larger distance (a fifth instead of a fourth) between the “stopping” finger (thumb) and the “touching” finger (usually the third finger).
 The extra length of vibrating string gives simultaneously an added resonance (volume) and a significantly greater margin of error in our thumb-finger relative spacing (before we get that familiar unintelligible squeak).